 It is important that you complete our online incident report.
 It has been constructed to give us a quick idea of your situation.
 We cannot be of assistance if you do not fill out this short form or at least explain why you cannot, if that is the case.

-Finally, The Center for Patient Protection knows better than most just how devastating breakdowns in care and medical errors can be to both patients and families.
-We do the best we can to be of assistance.
-We never provider medical or legal advice.
+We always do our best to be of assistance.
+We will not provide medical or legal advice.
 Our mission is experience-informed.
-Our work with patients and families over the years provides us with a unique knowledge base of teachable experiences that is of enormous benefit to providers, as well as consumers of healthcare services.
+Our work with patients and families over the years has provided us with a unique knowledge base of teachable experiences that is of enormous benefit to providers, as well as consumers of healthcare services.

 We operate on the basis of the healing healthcare virtues that have guided The Center for Patient Protection from the beginning.

-We trust you will follow similar principles and show basic courtesies in your interactions with us.
+We trust you will follow similar principles and the same courtesies in your interactions with us.